yashrajmishra/JU-eezy-Blog/src/posts/CSE Simplified EP01 - The true CSE path.md

 path: "/CSE-Simplified-EP01-The-true-CSE-path"
 date: "2020-07-09"
 author: "Lavish Swarnkar"
-excerpt: 'Welcome to the first episode of the series - CSE Simplified.....'
+excerpt: "Welcome to the first episode of the series - CSE Simplified....."
-tags: ["new","talk","announcement"]
+tags: ["new", "talk", "announcement", "EP01", "TruePathOfCSE", "BtechVsBca"]
 ---

 Namaskaram friends!

 Welcome to the first episode of the series - CSE Simplified.
 In this episode, we will give you a brief overview of the true CSE path students should follow.

-*Following is the transcript of the episode.
-You may like to watch the video [`here`](https://youtu.be/CXWaBc2bxIc)*
+_Following is the transcript of the episode.
+You may like to watch the video [`here`](https://youtu.be/CXWaBc2bxIc)_

 In this video series - CSE Simplified, we will be sharing our ideas and suggestions as to how a B.Tech CSE student should be.
 This series is primarily for the 1st and 2nd year undergraduate students.